 A mail server is a software package that regulate sending and receiving emails using email protocols over the internet.

 Mostly, we are using several email services like Gmail, Outlook and ProtonMail.
-However, enterprise often require to use their infrastructure services.
+However, enterprise often require using their infrastructure services.

 Many users and companies tend to have their mail servers to own and maintain their data and keep everything in their control.

-In this article we collected the most active and usable open-source mail servers for enterprise and personal use.
+In this article, we collected the most active and usable open-source mail servers for enterprise and personal use.
+By the way, If you want to read more articles about development, you can visit Thoughtsoncloud.

 Open-source email servers for enterprise and personal use